ssheersh/Quant-Club/zerodha_varsity/mod2/notes.md

 This means that bulls have garnered up forces and the market trend may change and trader should take a long

 Risk taker might buy stock on the same day as hammer formation at around 15:20, and for him the hammer is color agnostic and no violation of rule 1(buy strength sell weakness).
-Risk-averse might buy the next day after ensureing that it was a blue candle day.
+Risk-averse might buy the next day after ensuring that it was a blue candle day.

 Stop loss is at the point when the price goes below the low of the hammer, at which point the hammer has failed.